YEAR 9 OPTIONS

 • Computer Science

-We encourage students to choose subjects which they enjoy, are good at and may be useful to them in the future.
+We encourage students to choose subjects they enjoy, are good at, and may be useful to them in the future.

 Key Stage 4 Options - 1 subject from each block

 Please read the Year 9 Subject Guide to find out about the curriculum for each subject.
-There are some subjects which are teacher recommended or can’t be studied alongside another subject, for example, Art and Textiles can’t both be taken.
+Some subjects are by teacher recommendation only.
 Further information is available in the Options Booklet and Subject Guide.
 If unsure, please contact your child’s Senior Leadership Buddy or their Subject Teacher.

 All options subjects are run subject to demand.
 On the rare occasion that the number of students for a subject is too low to be viable to run, students will be offered another choice.
 Some vocational subjects are currently under review by the exam boards so they may change the content or assessment.